Written By: Karen Ritter, RN BSN

 Prognosis for Pleural Mesothelioma

-For instance, doctors usually anticipate people with pleural mesothelioma to live at least 12-18 months if they have some form of treatment, such as immunotherapy or chemotherapy.
-Aggressive treatment, such as surgery, can improve the prognosis of a mesothelioma patient to around two years.
+The prognosis for pleural mesothelioma is for survival of at least 12-18 months if patients have some form of treatment, such as immunotherapy or chemotherapy.
+Aggressive treatment, such as surgery, can improve the life expectancy of pleural mesothelioma to around two years.

 Early Stage Pleural Mesothelioma